 - The Bowl

-As soon as chicks are born, we feed them an 18% chick starter with herbs in it.
+As soon as chicks are born, even day-old chicks, we feed them an 18% chick starter with herbs in it.
 It’s our own special blend.
-And the reason we feed that is because it has 18% protein in it.
+And the reason we feed that is that it has 18% protein in it.
 It has all the nutrients that they need to grow from being chicks to healthy layers.
-And we like to have the herbs in there because the herbs help them grow healthy.
+And we like to have the herbs in there because the herbs help them stay healthy.

 We started packaging this and selling it is because people ask me constantly on my website: Where do I get my feed?
 What do I feed?
 Why do I feed that?
 What herbs can I use?

-One thing you might notice is that it’s pretty messy in my brooder.
-The chicks get feed everywhere.
+You might notice that it’s pretty messy in my brooder.
+The chicks get their feed everywhere.
 That’s actually a good thing because it shows that they’re eating.

 One of the biggest concerns I personally had when I first started raising chicks was whether or not they would actually eat enough to grow.
 If they don’t eat, they don’t grow, which is bad.
 The mess tells me that they’re eating and I’m happy with that.

 When chicks are day olds, I use a small, low bowl for their feed.
 That’s very intentional.